 U.S.A. –-(Ammoland.com)- Many Second Amendment supporters have heard of the National Firearms Act (NFA) of 1934.
-It went into effect on 26 June, 1934.
+It went into effect on 26 June 1934.
 It was the first national gun law to have a substantially limiting effect.
-It was the first federal statute challenged in the Supreme Court on the basis of the Second Amendment, in United States v.
+It was the first federal statute challenged in the Supreme Court based on the Second Amendment in United States v.
 Miller.
 The story of that challenge may be read, in short form, on an AmmoLand News article from 2013.

 Far fewer people are familiar with the National Firearms Act of 1938.
 The NFA of 1934 was passed in Franklin Delano Roosevelt’s (FDR) first term.
-The case that challenged it was set up in 1938, it is believed, to curb resistance to the National Firearms Act of 1938, passed in FDR’s second term.
+It is believed that the case that challenged it was set up in 1938 to curb resistance to the National Firearms Act of 1938, passed in FDR’s second term.

-The infamous National Firearms Act of 1934 required commercial manufacturers to stamp serial numbers on machine guns, silencers, and short-barreled rifles and short-barreled shotguns manufactured from that date on.
+The infamous National Firearms Act of 1934 required commercial manufacturers to stamp serial numbers on machine guns, silencers, short-barreled rifles, and short-barreled shotguns manufactured from that date on.

 Few people worried about the law because it only affected items that crossed state lines.
-Not many people owned machine guns or silencers; few crossed state lines with them or short-barreled rifles or shotguns.
+Few people owned machine guns or silencers; few crossed state lines with them or short-barreled rifles or shotguns.
 Because of concerns about constitutionality, the NFA of 1934 was a gun ban disguised as a tax.
 The transfer tax of $200 was equivalent to about $3,800 in 2018.
-It was prohibitive for all but the very well off.
+It was prohibitive for all but the very well-off.
 Consequently, it raised very little money.

 The original target of the NFA of 1934 was to register and regulate the ownership of all handguns.
 Short barreled rifles and shotguns were included to prevent circumventing the regulation of handguns by cutting down rifles and shotguns.
-The National Rifle Association (NRA) was successful in stripping handguns from the bill.
+The National Rifle Association (NRA) successfully stripped handguns from the bill.
 Because silencers, machine guns, short-barreled rifles, and shotguns were less commonly owned, the NRA did not contest that part of the law.

 The progressives in the Roosevelt administration, especially Attorney General Homer Cummings, wanted to register all pistols and regulate all pistol sales.
 The attempt to do so in the 1934 NFA had failed.
 Another trial balloon to do so was proposed by Cummings in 1936 but failed to make headway.

-The FDR administration was looking for a test case to take to the Supreme Court, to establish federal regulation of firearms commerce as constitutional.
+The FDR administration was looking for a test case to take to the Supreme Court, establishing federal regulation of firearms commerce as “constitutional.”
 Two months before the passage of the 1938 NFA, on 18 April 1938, two small-time criminals were arrested for “making preparation for armed robbery”, by Oklahoma and Arkansas state police.
 They had in their possession a short-barreled shotgun.
 They had traveled from Oklahoma to Arkansas.
 They were brought to Fort Smith, Arkansas.

 One of them, Jackson “Jack” Miller, had been an informant and participant in a significant case involving the O’Malley gang.
 He was known to the U.S. Attorney for the Western District of Arkansas, Clinton R. Barry.
 Barry saw an opportunity for an NFA of 1934 test case.
-He wired the Attorney General of the United States on 23 April 1938, explaining the importance of acting quickly, before the pair were let off on bail.
+He wired the United States Attorney General on 23 April 1938, explaining the importance of acting quickly before the pair were released on bail.

 The NFA case was given to Judge Heartsill Ragon.
 He appointed the defense counsel.
 He refused to accept a guilty plea.

-Judge Ragon had the case he wanted, the defendants he wanted and the defense council he wanted.
-Judge Ragon then created the only defense for the case, his memorandum opinion.
+Judge Ragon had the case he wanted, the defendants he wanted, and the defense council he wanted.
+Judge Ragon then created the only defense for the case, it was his memorandum opinion.

 On June 11, 1938 Miller and Layton demurred to the indictment, claiming that it presented insufficient evidence of a transfer requiring payment of a tax and challenging the constitutionality of the NFA under the Second and Tenth Amendments.
 Surprisingly, Ragon immediately issued a memorandum opinion sustaining the demurrer and quashing the indictment.
 He held that the NFA violates the Second Amendment by prohibiting the transportation of unregistered covered firearms in interstate commerce.